metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you see something unrelated that could be resolved or improved, put `TODO` comment, don't fix it.\
 Then once you commit, open `todo-tree` to review what to do next.

-**Avoid making huge changes to existing code** without first attaching valid reasons, new code and additions should not problem though.
+**Avoid making huge changes to existing code** without consultation, new code and additions should not problem though.

 [Table of Contents](#table-of-contents)